Looking to purchase individual illustrations or an illustration package? Contact me!

 Did you know that as a result of embryonic development, all genitals can get lubricated (“wet”) and erect (“hard”) during arousal?
 Glands release lubricating substances (i.e.: vaginal and para-vaginal secretions, pre-ejaculate fluid, etc.) to prepare for insertion and/or reduce friction; therefore, it is accurate to say that all bodies get “wet.”
 Unique tissues that fill with blood, such as corpus cavernosum muscles and spongy tissues found in the glans/head (of the penis and clitoris), are responsible for erections to increase sensation, aid in rigidity and/or penetration, etc; therefore, all bodies get “hard.”
 While the mechanism of pre-ejaculate, ejaculate, and vaginal secretions are well-know, how female ejaculation (“squirting”) occurs is still debated among scientists.

 In regards to the study of sex anatomy in general, non-male bodies are routinely less studied.
-It should not be surprising that scientists only discovered the full structure of the clitoris in 2009.
-Much of the clitoris is internal, and therefore many medical illustrations of external genitals do not accurately show the its size and shape, which is one of many reasons why it has historically been referred to as a “pea-sized organ.”
-Like a penis, the clitoris has long legs (crura) that attach to the underside of the pelvis and a shaft that acts like an anchors that allow it to straighten and become larger when aroused, and like a penis, the clitoris curves downward and reduces in size when unaroused.
+Much of the clitoris is internal, and therefore many medical illustrations of external genitals do not accurately show the its size and shape, which is one of many reasons why it has historically been referred to as a “pea-sized organ” that was “discovered” at the end of the last century.
+Like a penis, the clitoris has long legs (crura pl., crus s.) that attach to the underside of the pelvis and a shaft that acts like an anchor to allow it to straighten and become larger when aroused; like a penis, the clitoris curves downward and reduces in size when unaroused.
 But unlike a penis, the clitoris is the only organ in any body that is exclusively for pleasure.